ruapotato/Al/README.md

 ## Usage

 1. Ensure Ollama is running and the desired model is available.
+(Check ollama_integration.py for what model is being used)

 2. Run the main script:
    ```